Partnership and Cooperation between Yemen and USA

 Yemen and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Yemen is in the final stages of its World Trade Organization ascension.
 Additionally, Yemen is a member of the Arab League and the Organization of Islamic Cooperation.
 Yemen also participates in the nonaligned movement; and, although not a member of the GCC, is allowed limited participation in some organizational affairs.

-The current U.S. Ambassador to Yemen is Matthew H. Tueller.
+The current U.S. Ambassador to Yemen is Steven H. Fagin.